THE NEW YORK STATE EDUCATION DEPARTMENT

 Employee Assistance Program (EAP) Coordinator, ()

-The New York State Education Department EAP Committee is seeking candidates for three Employee Assistance Program Coordinator positions (Capital Region, Downstate Region, NYS School for the Deaf in Rome, NY).
+The New York State Education Department EAP Committee is seeking candidates for two Employee Assistance Program Coordinator positions (Capital Region, Mid-Hudson Region and Downstate Region).
 The New York State Employee Assistance Program (EAP) is a joint labor/management endeavor open to most employees regardless of bargaining unit or title.
 EAP services are confidential, voluntary, and offered at no cost to employees and their families.

 The EAP Coordinators will serve as a confidential referral source for New York State employees and their family members who are experiencing personal and work-related challenges.
 The incumbents of these positions will report to the Office of Human Resources Management’s Director of Diversity and Access.
 Duties of these positions include, but are not limited to, the following: